-Whakawhirinaki - People with a network of trusting relationships designed to meet their diverse needs and are staffed by people who are skilled, open-minded, caring and responsive.
+Whakawhirinaki - People with a network of trusting relationships and supports available to them because they have been designed to meet their diverse needs and are staffed by people who are skilled, open-minded, caring and responsive.

 Every person can trust those working with them to have their safety, wellbeing and best interests at heart.